Published on February 17th, 2013 | by Grace Heerman1

 Blogs like Matt Newport’s Tacoma Bike Ranch and Chris Karnes’ Tacoma Tomorrow have put Tacoma on the map in the world of cycling social media.
 Cycling communities are increasing in number, and have been since 1888 when a group of “Big Wheel” bicycle riders came together and laid the groundwork for what would later become the Tacoma Wheelmen.
 And interest is only likely to grow.

 Recent significant changes in the way the City of Tacoma approaches public transportation will require flexibility from Tacoma commuters in the coming years, and will likely make non-motorized travel more common.
-Fortunately, shops like 2nd Cycle Community Cycle Center have emerged to help meet the community’s needs.
+Fortunately, spots like 2nd Cycle Community Cycle Center at 1205 Martin Luther King Jr Way have emerged to help meet the community’s needs.

 The Center, which began in 2008 as an after-work bike repair project for friends Adam Barnes, Ben Atkinson, Travis Martin, and Noah Struthers, has come a long way since its early days in a nondescript Hilltop alleyway.
-On its way to non-profit status in 2013, the Center now exists as a volunteer-run, DIY bike shop with tools, space and insight for cyclists of all varieties.
+Now a non-profit, the Center exists as a volunteer-run, DIY bike shop and education center with tools, space, and insight for cyclists of all varieties.

 Struthers and his partners saw 2nd Cycle as an opportunity to benefit the community and keep busy doing something they loved, but were unsure what shape it would ultimately take.
 Full-service repair shop?
 No-service?
 Co-op?
 Retail?
 Ideas came and went, and the business model was fluid for many years.
 But despite its fluctuating persona, 2nd Cycle’s mission has held firm: They aim to empower the Tacoma community with facilities and support for personal bicycle maintenance.